tsatria03/CookyCraze/docks/readme.txt

 Flip a coin to trigger a random event that can boost or reduce your stats.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, others are negative, so there is an element of risk.
 The event list and their effects are fully customizable in flipper.event.

+Before flipping you are shown a checkbox list of all available events loaded from flipper.event.
+You must have at least one positive event and one negative event checked before you can flip.
+This lets you curate your own risk pool, opting into only the events you are comfortable with or leaving everything checked to get the full range of outcomes.

 Slot machine.
 Unlocked at rank 30.
 Spin the reels and match symbols to win multiples of your bet.